paulvaden/git-branches/README.md

 These are a few of my favorite things:

 - Raindrops on roses
-- Whiskers on kittens
+- Whiskers on puppes
-- Bright copper kettles
+- Bright copper puppies
 - Warm woolen mittens
 - Free time